Africa 24: Development

 Africa 24 was founded by Constant Nemale, President of the company Afrimédia SA, based in Saint-Cloud, France.
 Africa 24 accounts for a large part of the Holding S.A.
 Afrimédia International, headquartered in Luxembourg.
 20% of this company is owned by the Republic of Equatorial Guinea and, as of 2012, the Republic of Cameroon.
 AFRIMEDIA has offered its stock to many other African states.

 Afrimedia France, editorial administrators of Africa 24, employed 94 staff in 2012.
 Two unions are officially present at the company.

 Believe in Africa

 In 2011, they launched the commercial label "Believe in Africa" with the support of their partners and multinational companies.
 The "Believe in Africa" label is aimed to support African businesses by boosting confidence in the quality of their workmanship.
 The label is based on the now internationally known Made in China label on the back of goods.

 The African News Room

 Every weekday evening, Africa 24 broadcasts a segment called the Africa News Room.
-The programme starts at 17:30 GMT and ends at 18:30.
-The programme is presented by Marie Angèle Toure and Khadija Sfar.
+The program starts at 17:30 GMT and ends at 18:30.
+The program is presented by Marie Angèle Toure and Khadija Sfar.

 Africa News Room themes include economy, politics, education, health and society.